A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

-The BAPPS dataset consists of $64\times64$ image patches from several sources~\cite{deng2009imagenet, scharstein2001taxonomy, bychkovsky2011learning, dang2015raise, agustsson2017ntire, su2017deep} along with versions of those patches that have been distorted by common image augmentations and algorithms such as autoencoding, super-resolution upscaling, frame interpolation, deblurring, and colorization.
+The BAPPS dataset consists of $197000$ $64\times64$ image patches from several sources~\cite{deng2009imagenet, scharstein2001taxonomy, bychkovsky2011learning, dang2015raise, agustsson2017ntire, su2017deep} along with versions of those patches that have been distorted by common image augmentations and algorithms such as autoencoding, super-resolution upscaling, frame interpolation, deblurring, and colorization.
 The BAPPS dataset is split into two parts; Two Alternative Forced Choice (2AFC) and Just Noticable Differences (JND).
 The former consists of triplets with an image patch and two distorted versions of that image patch.
 Each 2AFC triplet is labeled by the fraction of human judges that considered each distorted version to be more similar to the original.
 The JND part consists of image pairs that are labeled by the fraction of human judges that considered the pair to be the same image after a brief viewing.
 During judgment collection, there were additional image pairs that were actually the same as well as completely different to make the task non-trivial.
 The 2AFC part is further split into training and test sets while JND is purely used for testing.
 For Benchmark~1 no training is performed so only the test sets are used.

-Benchmark~1 consists of evaluating loss networks on the BAPPS dataset according to the procedure set out in the paper that introduced it.
-This follows the same general procedure as most deep perceptual loss implementations, except more architectures are considered and only a single extraction layer is used for each loss network.
-The deep features extracted from each loss network are used to calculate a similarity between two images $x$ and $x_0$ according to Eq.~\ref{eq:benchmark1_distance}, where $z$ and $z_0$ are the channel-wise unit-normalized feature extractions from the loss network and $w$ are the importance weights.
+Benchmark~1 consists of evaluating loss networks on the BAPPS test sets according to the procedure set out in the paper where it was introduced.
+This follows the same general procedure as most deep perceptual similarity evaluations, except more architectures and extraction layers are considered.
+The deep features extracted from each loss network are used to calculate a similarity between two images $x$ and $x_0$ according to

+where $z$ and $z_0$ are the channel-wise unit-normalized feature extractions from the loss network and $w$ are the importance weights.

-The performance scores for Benchmark~1 are the same as those used for the BAPPS dataset; the average 2AFC score and mAP\% on the JND part.
-The 2AFC score for a single triplet is described in Eq.~\ref{eq:2afc score} similarity metric $d$, an image $x$, distorted versions $x_0$ and $x_1$, and the fraction $J$ of judgments that consider $x_1$ more similar to $x$ than $x_0$.
+The performance scores used for Benchmark~1 are the same as those used for the BAPPS dataset; the average 2AFC score and mAP\% on the JND part.
+The 2AFC score for a single triplet is described as

+where $d$ is a similarity metric, $x$, $x_0$ and $x_1$, an image and its distorted versions, and $J$ the fraction of judgments that consider $x_1$ more similar to $x$ than $x_0$.